DanielBT-97/2D-in-3D-Puzzle-Platformer/README.md

 # 2D in 3D Puzzle Platformer
-This is a project where I attempt to recreate the mechanic of The Pedestrian from Skookum Arts.
+This is a WIP project where I attempt to recreate the mechanic of The Pedestrian from Skookum Arts.
+To see code change to develop branch.
 A puzzle platformer available on Steam that has very interesting gameplay, I strongly recommend playing it: https://store.steampowered.com/app/466630/The_Pedestrian/